GravityPDF/gravity-pdf-documentation/docs/v6/templates/formialt.md

 ## Recommended Font

 *Formialt* comes packaged with the open source sans-serif font, [Roboto](https://fonts.google.com/specimen/Roboto), which was designed by Christian Robertson, an interface designer for Google.
 Roboto features friendly and open curves and has a natural reading rhythm.
-For the best results we recommend using Roboto at 10pt.
+For the best results, we recommend using Roboto at 10pt.

 ## Viewing PDF

-Once you've saved your new PDF you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
+Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
 Just remember to fill out and submit your form if the entry list is empty.